LasseRosenow/riot-runtime-config/README.md

 ### 4.2.1.
 LwM2M

-LwM2M is a relatively new protocol which is similar to the RIOT registry as to that it specifies official (and inofficial) `object models` that define which information can be found where.
+LwM2M is a relatively new protocol that is similar to the RIOT registry in that it specifies official (and unofficial) `object models` that define which information can be found where.
 It internally uses CoAP and has a concept of `instances` as well.
 A typical LwM2M `path` looks like this:\
 `object_id/instance_id/parameter_id`\
 The `object_id` is similar to RIOTs `schema_id`, the `instance_id` is the same as in RIOT and the `parameter_id` is also the same as in RIOT except LwM2M does not know anything about nesting, so there are no paths longer than `3`.\
 To integrate LwM2M to the RIOT Registry it is necessary to write an adapter that maps the `LwM2M Object Models` to the `RIOT Registry Schemas`.\